 Utah

 The Utah Administrative Code does not specify a CNA staffing ratio requirement.
-Nevertheless, it does indicate that nursing staff must be present at all times to provide services to residents.
+Nevertheless, it indicates that nursing staff must be present at all times to provide services to residents.

 Source: Utah Administrative Code R432-150-5.
 Scope of Services.